 Texas Stream Team is a network of trained volunteers and supportive partners working together to collect information about the natural resources of Texas and to ensure the information is available to all Texans.
 Volunteers are trained to collect quality-assured information that can be used to make environmentally sound decisions.
-Established in 1991 as Texas Watch, Texas Stream Team is administered through a cooperative partnership between Texas State University, the Texas Commission on Environmental Quality (TCEQ) and the U.S. Environmental Protection Agency (EPA).
+Established in 1991 as Texas Watch, Texas Stream Team is administered through a cooperative partnership between The Meadows Center for Water and the Environment at Texas State University, the Texas Commission on Environmental Quality (TCEQ) and the U.S. Environmental Protection Agency (EPA).
 Currently more than 400 Texas Stream Team volunteers collect water quality data on lakes, rivers, and streams with programs across the state.

 Volunteers complete three phases of training using a test kit that measures physical and chemical parameters in water.
 If you are interested in the H-GAC Texas Stream Team program to become a certified Water Quality Monitor in the H-GAC Region, please contact us at firstname.lastname@example.org.

-Participants in H-GAC Texas Stream Team are certified at various levels depending on their environmental monitoring activities.
+Participants in H-GAC's Texas Stream Team program are certified at various levels depending on their environmental monitoring activities.
 Participants must complete a monitoring plan before training begins to specify their environmental goals and concerns.
-H-GAC Texas Stream Team staff offer guidance in this process and provide the appropriate training so volunteers can effectively monitor the environment to achieve their goals.
+H-GAC's Texas Stream Team staff offer guidance in this process and provide the appropriate training so volunteers can effectively monitor the environment to achieve their goals.

 Volunteers complete three phases of training using a test kit that measures physical and chemical parameters in water.
 Volunteers are asked to monitor their site(s) monthly at the same time of day each month, for a two year commitment.
 Monitoring takes approximately one to two hours per month per site.

-Please email email@example.com if you would like to schedule a training in your area.
+Please email firstname.lastname@example.org to see about scheduling a training in your area.

 Hands-on training in a classroom setting.
 Explains how to handle the monitoring equipment and demonstrates the tests.
 Volunteers then perform the tests under the close supervision of the trainer.
 Adherence to safety procedures is emphasized.
 Approximately 3 hours.